liquidrinu/liquiwave/README.md

 ### app.js

 Declare the port you want to use at local ip
 ```
 const port = [port]
 ```
-Start the server and declare route using:
+Start the server
 ```
 node app.js
 ```

-## whats in this repo??
-### client scripts
+## client scripts
 This contains code to control vlc from the client and get the xml data
 ```
 public/scripts/client.js